HomeTourismSingapore Tourism Board teams up with IndiGo to address connectivity gaps for...

 spot_img

-India remains one of Singapore’s top three tourism source markets.
-It showed strong performance in 2024.
-Indian visitor arrivals exceeded 500,000 in the first half of 2025.
+• India ranks among Singapore’s top three tourism source markets, with over 500,000 arrivals in the first half of 2025.

 Melissa Ow